Skip to main content

 "The real estate sector anticipates bold measures from the Union Budget to sustain its growth momentum while addressing challenges that impact both developers and homebuyers.
 The following key areas demand the government’s attention:

 · Increasing the tax deduction limit for housing loan interest under Section 24(b) would provide significant relief to homebuyers and stimulate demand.
-This move is especially critical to support the mid-income and affordable housing segments, which form the backbone of the sector.
+This move is critical to support the mid-income and affordable housing segments, which form the backbone of the sector.

 · Reinstating the tax holiday under Section 80-IBA for affordable housing projects and increasing the income ceiling for beneficiaries under PMAY-U would enhance housing accessibility for economically weaker sections and low-income groups.